 Selected recent reviews, press articles, and interviews.

-NEWS: The Art Newspaper, New Professorial position dedicated to contemporary art and culture of Middle East, March 2017.
+NEWS: The Art Newspaper, March 2017, New Professorial position dedicated to contemporary art and culture of Middle East (Gareth Harris).
 “BCU has created the position to address the fact that there is currently no postgraduate programme offering degrees in the field of visual culture in the Middle East.
-The idea is to create a globally significant research cluster for postgraduates and PhD research students to study visual culture in the Middle East at BCU, in partnership with other organisations based in the [Middle East] region,” Downey says.
+The idea is to create a globally significant research cluster for postgraduates and PhD research students to study visual culture in the Middle East at BCU, in partnership with other organisations based in the [Middle East] region …”

 Review: Monocle, Future Imperfect: Contemporary Art Practices and Cultural Institutions in the Middle East, March 2017.

 “The complexities of the Middle East can befuddle the most experienced pundits.
-So for a bit of context about the health of the arts there, this compendium of essays explores how the dust has settled after a series of revolutions that rocked the region – and what these shifts might mean for the Middle East’s complex but simmering art scene”. p.
-256. Link to book.
+So for a bit of context about the health of the arts there, this compendium of essays explores how the dust has settled after a series of revolutions that rocked the region – and what these shifts might mean for the Middle East’s complex but simmering art scene…” Link to book.

+Review: American Archivist, Fall/Winter 2016, Dissonant Archives: Contemporary Visual Culture and Contested Narratives in the Middle East (Christopher M. Laico).
 “The late Egyptian writer Naguib Mahfouz (1911–2006) asserted that you can tell whether a man is clever by his answers and wise by his questions.
 In Dissonant Archives: Contemporary Visual Culture and Contested Narratives in the Middle East, academic, writer, and editor Anthony Downey presents the writings, interviews, and original artwork of acclaimed academics, curators, activists, filmmakers, and artists.
-By turns clever and at all points wise, these practitioners have produced work that not only creatively engages the heterogeneity of archived cultural production across the Arab world, but also astutely posits important questions for archival science” pp. 468-472.
-Link to Book.
+By turns clever and at all points wise, these practitioners have produced work that not only creatively engages the heterogeneity of archived cultural production across the Arab world, but also astutely posits important questions for archival science…” Link to Book.

-Interview: Interview with Anthony Downey by Alan Cruickshank in Di’van Journal, December 2016.
+Interview: Di’van Journal, December 2016, Interview with Anthony Downey by Alan Cruickshank.

 “Over the course of the last five years or so, which have witnessed unprecedented turmoil in the region, it is all the more notable, moreover, how state agencies have become more emboldened in their outright distrust of cultural producers and the institutions they represent…”